charmed-kubernetes/kubernetes-docs/README.md

-## Charmed Distribution of Kubernetes docs
+## Charmed Kubernetes documentation

-This is a repository for iterating on new versions of the CDK docs.
+This is a repository for iterating on new versions of the Charmed Kubernetes docs.
 This official docs are published at :
 [https://www.ubuntu.com/kubernetes/docs](https://www.ubuntu.com/kubernetes/docs)